wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     *   (a) must contain the prescribed information; and

-    *   (b) must contain or be accompanied by a certificate given by the body corporate certifying that the information in the statement is correct.
+    *   (b) must contain a certificate given by the body corporate certifying that the information in the statement is correct.

     (4) A body corporate may withhold a certificate referred to in subsection (3)(b) if any debt that is due to the body corporate by the unit owner is unpaid.

+    Section 147(3)(b): amended, on 5 December 2013, by [section 17][360] of the Unit Titles Amendment Act 2013 (2013 No 140).

 ##### 148 Buyer may request additional disclosure

-*   (1) A buyer may request an _additional disclosure statement_.
+*   (1) A buyer may request an _additional disclosure statement_ or may request some, but not all, of the information required to be in an additional disclosure statement (**specific prescribed information**).

     (2) The request may be made at any time before whichever of the following dates occurs first: